Faith Is Fear

 Betaville are Lee Graves, better known as the fantastic Derailleur, and Varial Records boss Mat Carter, and the result is “Surface Tension”, a killer slice of twisted electronics, emotions and cinematic qualities that Dust has always loved about both artists.
 But perhaps the biggest shock of the album is Slit – a totally unknown new female artist from Sheffield.
 Alone and Cutting is a brilliant piece of shimmering industrial ambience from a very promising new artist.

 Stepping up a gear, Regis and Female’s “C/Chaos” is a strikingly effective slice of dark, funky techno recorded live at the Orbit club, Brummy techno at it’s very best.
 “Firebomb” is a thoroughly road-tested System 23 dub that nods at the Berlin sound and stick the jacks up to modern sound of Sheffield.
-Watch out for new EP from System 23 very soon.
 Closing at the top of the speedometer is Carl Taylor “Scanner”, here in it’s Auteform mix.
 It’s an awesome full-fat techno monster and will pulverize your head on the dancefloor.